I buy a lot of things online and I find that customer experience varies greatly between different organizations.

 I’ve never once talked to anyone on the phone, I’ve never emailed or chatted with a rep online, yet I’m delighted in my customer experience.
 How?
-Simple.
-Shopping with these organizations isn’t a process, it’s an experience.
+Simple.- starting on Amazon or any other site with these organizations isn’t a process, it’s an experience.
 Every point I encounter, is polished.
 I feel like I matter, and that these organizations know what I want and cater their processes around the needs of the customer.

 Even though they’re not spending a million bucks, make them feel like they’re worth a million bucks.

 Amazon and Zappos aren’t the cheapest, but I often go with them because I know what to expect, and that’s to have an organization that is organized around meeting my needs as a customer.